 It’s Black History Month!
-Throughout the years, Delaware has served as a stage for remarkable stories of influential leaders, trailblazers, artists, activists and everyday heroes who have shaped the narrative of Black history in America.
-Events throughout February encourage us to reflect, commemorate and uplift the voices that have left a lasting mark on the First State.
+Throughout the years, Delaware has served as a stage for remarkable stories of influential leaders, trailblazers, artists, activists, and everyday heroes who have shaped the narrative of Black history in America.
+Events throughout February encourage us to reflect, commemorate, and uplift the voices that have left a lasting mark on the First State.

-From captivating exhibits to thought-provoking discussions, these events offer an opportunity for education, empowerment and celebration, inviting individuals of all backgrounds to join in the collective acknowledgment and appreciation of African American history.
+From captivating exhibits to thought-provoking discussions, these events offer an opportunity for education, empowerment, and celebration, inviting individuals of all backgrounds to join in the collective acknowledgment and appreciation of African American history.

-By Land and Sea: Delaware’s Underground Railroad Presented by the Kalmar Nyckel Foundation
+Five Ways to Freedom: Delaware’s Underground Railroad Presented by the Kalmar Nyckel Foundation

 1124 East 7th Street, Wilmington |Â 429-7447